How to Get a Plastic & Nylon Raw Materials Trading License in Dubai

 Setup Costs and Steps at Dubai South Business Hub Free Zone

-Licence fees at Dubai South Business Hub Free Zone typically start from approximately AED 12,500 to AED 20,000 per year.
+License fees at Dubai South Business Hub Free Zone typically start from approximately AED 12,500 to AED 20,000 per year.
 The final cost depends on the package selected, the number of employment visas required, and whether a flexi-desk or dedicated warehouse facility is included.
 Additional costs to account for include registration fees and the establishment card, which is required for visa processing and employee sponsorship.

-There is no minimum share capital requirement for most trading licence structures within the free zone, reducing the upfront financial commitment for new entrants.
+There is no minimum share capital requirement for most trading license structures within the free zone, reducing the upfront financial commitment for new entrants.
 A physical warehouse facility is not mandatory at the entry level, though traders handling significant volumes may choose to lease warehouse space within the zone to support operations.

 Step-by-Step Licensing Process